 The distal end of the tibia, like the proximal, widens to help with weight bearing.

 There is a bony projection continuing inferiorly on the medial side – this is called the medial malleolus.
 It articulates with the tarsal bones to form part of the ankle joint.
-On the posterior surface of the tibia, there is a groove where the tibialis posterior muscle attaches.
+On the posterior surface of the tibia, there is a groove where the tendon of the tibialis posterior muscle passes through.

 Laterally, on the distal end, there is a notch, where the fibula is bound to the tibia.
 It is known as the fibular notch.